Kevin Hofbauer

-Kevin Hofbauer is an Australian actor known for his role as Constable Christian Tapu in the Australian police drama series Rush.
+Kevin Hofbauer is an Australian stage, television and film actor known for his role as Constable Christian Tapu in the Australian police drama series Rush.
 He is also known for his role in Offspring.
+Hofauer also appeared in channel 10 drama series Playing for Keeps (TV series) Hofbauer also appeared in 2020 series Informer 3838 as Detective David Miechel.
+In 2023, Hofbauer appeared in ABC kids show Planet Lulin.

 Early life

 Hofbauer graduated from Victorian College of Arts and Music (VCAM) in 2009, after attending since 2007.

 He joined the ensemble of Red Stitch Actors Theatre in mid-2016.